Innovating Aviation Business

 The Aircraft Cabin of the Future

-"Together with EOS, Etihad opened the first 3D printing manufacturing facility in the Middle East approved by the European Aviation Safety Agency (EASA) to design and manufacture aircraft parts."
+"Together with EOS, Etihad opened the first EASA-approved 3D printing facility in the Middle East for designing and manufacturing aircraft parts."

 Etihad technicians at work on the industrial 3D printer EOS P 396 | © Etihad

 First metal 3D printed primary flight control hydraulic component flies on an Airbus A380.
-World premiere in civil aviation with EOS technology.
+World premiere in civil aviation.

 3D printed cable routing mount of an aircraft